westonio/next-steps-front-end/README.md

 - **Justice-Affected Individuals:** Offering support for individuals impacted by the justice system.
 - **People with Disabilities:** Ensuring accessibility to resources for individuals with disabilities.

-This tool is designed to assist a wide range of professionals, including crisis workers, first-responders, social workers, therapists, case managers, or any person looking for community resources.
+This tool is designed to assist a wide range of professionals, including crisis workers, first responders, social workers, therapists, case managers, or any person looking for community resources.

 ### Testimonials

 *"Right now, I have a list of 12 different links that I use when I research options for my clients.
 I would love to have an app that has everything in one place"* - anonymous case manager

-*"It is challenging for people with mental health struggles to have the wherewithal to search the internet for resources they need, let alone come up with the 'next step' on their to do list.
+*"It is challenging for people with mental health struggles to have the wherewithal to search the internet for resources they need, let alone come up with the 'next step' on their to-do list.
 This kind of help is great for them."* - anonymous social worker

 *"The hardest part of my job is to find housing for people who have criminal backgrounds.
 If there was a way for housing providers to add their listings, I would be grateful"* - housing specialist